elycruz/walrs/inputfilter/DESIGN.md

 Controls here should:

-- not be stateful - In the sense of 'changing' state;  E.g., should not hold on/mutate values received for validation.
+- not be stateful - In the sense of 'changing' state;  E.g., should not hold on to/mutate values.
 - Should only work with primitive values;  E.g., scalars, array, vector, hash_map, etc. (note we can support arbitrary structures (later) via derive macros).

 ## Inspiration